Module: RubyTerraform

 .format(parameters = {}, invocation_options = {}) ⇒ Object Also known as: fmt Originally defined in module ClassMethods

-Invokes the terraform fmt command which rewrites all terraform configuration files to a canonical format.
+Invokes the terraform fmt command which rewrites all terraform

 Both configuration files (.tf) and variables files (.tfvars) are updated.
 JSON files (.tf.json or .tfvars.json) are not modified.

-is not specified in the parameters map then the current working directory will be used.
-If :directory
+If :directory is not specified in the parameters map then the current

-is “-” then content will be read from the standard input.
-The given content must be in the terraform language native syntax; JSON is not supported.
+be read from the standard input.
+The given content must be in the

 .get(parameters = {}, invocation_options = {}) ⇒ Object Originally defined in module ClassMethods

-Invokes the terraform get command which downloads and installs modules needed for the given configuration.
+Invokes the terraform get command which downloads and installs modules

-This recursively downloads all modules needed, such as modules imported by the root and so on.
-If a module is already downloaded, it will not be redownloaded or checked for updates unless :update
+the root and so on.
+If a module is already downloaded, it will not be

 Module installation also happens automatically by default as part of the #init command, so you should rarely need to run this command separately.